stonepros/stone/doc/releases/firefly.rst

   this behavior should be updated.

 * The MDS requires a new OSD operation TMAP2OMAP, added in this release.
-When upgrading, be sure to upgrade and restart the ceph-osd daemons before the ceph-mds daemon.
+When upgrading, be sure to upgrade and restart the stone-osd daemons before the stone-mds daemon.
 The MDS will refuse to start if any up OSDs do not support the new feature.

-* The 'ceph mds set_max_mds N' command is now deprecated in favor of 'ceph mds set max_mds N'.
+* The 'stone mds set_max_mds N' command is now deprecated in favor of 'stone mds set max_mds N'.

 * The 'osd pool create ...' syntax has changed for erasure pools.

 * The default CRUSH rules and layouts are now using the 'bobtail' tunables and defaults.
 Upgaded clusters using the old values will now present with a health WARN state.
-This can be disabled by adding 'mon warn on legacy crush tunables = false' to ceph.conf and restarting the monitors.
-Alternatively, you can switch to the new tunables with 'ceph osd crush tunables firefly,' but keep in mind that this will involve moving a *significant* portion of the data already stored in the cluster and in a large cluster may take several days to complete.
+This can be disabled by adding 'mon warn on legacy crush tunables = false' to stone.conf and restarting the monitors.
+Alternatively, you can switch to the new tunables with 'stone osd crush tunables firefly,' but keep in mind that this will involve moving a *significant* portion of the data already stored in the cluster and in a large cluster may take several days to complete.
 We do not recommend adjusting tunables on a production cluster.

-* We now default to the 'bobtail' CRUSH tunable values that are first supported by Ceph clients in bobtail (v0.56) and Linux kernel version v3.9.
-If you plan to access a newly created Ceph cluster with an older kernel client, you should use 'ceph osd crush tunables legacy' to switch back to the legacy behavior.
+* We now default to the 'bobtail' CRUSH tunable values that are first supported by Stone clients in bobtail (v0.56) and Linux kernel version v3.9.
+If you plan to access a newly created Stone cluster with an older kernel client, you should use 'stone osd crush tunables legacy' to switch back to the legacy behavior.
 Note that making that change will likely result in some data movement in the system, so adjust the setting before populating the new cluster with data.